gladiator/komorebik/readme.md

 ### Keys

 Currently, the modifier keys are `CONTROL+ALT`.
-So far this has the least amount of conflicting usage with Windows and other applications but should be configurable in the future.
+So far, this has the least amount of conflicts with Windows but should be configurable in the future.

-Keys are structured like komorebi's socket schema.
-This will be explained in detail in the future, hopefully you can figure it out for now.
+Keys are structured using komorebi's socket schema.
+This should be explained in more detail in the future.

 ```toml
 [keys]